WICG/background-fetch/README.md

 `bgFetchEvent` extends [`ExtendableEvent`](https://w3c.github.io/ServiceWorker/#extendableevent), with the following additional members:

 * `tag` - tag of the background fetch job.
-* `fetches` - a sequence of objects, which have the following members:
+* `completeFetches` - a sequence of objects, which have the following members:
   * `request` - a [`Request`](https://fetch.spec.whatwg.org/#request-class).
   * `response` - a [`Response`](https://fetch.spec.whatwg.org/#response-class).
 * `updateUI(title)` - update the title, eg "Uploaded 'Holiday in Rome'", "Downloaded 'Catastrophe season 2 episode 1'", or "Level 5 ready to play!".
 If this isn't called, the browser may update the title itself.